11+ Brilliant Things To Do In Burlington VT For Zythophiles

 EAT: Inn @ Shelburne Farms

 You cannot get fresher meats and produce than this.
-A “very high percentage” of food served in this Lake Champlain set restaurant is sourced right on property.
-Beef and lamb come from Shelburne Farm cows and sheep, and from its 7-acre produce garden.
+A “very high percentage” of food served in this Lake Champlain set restaurant is sourced right on the property.
+Beef and lamb come from Shelburne Farm cows and sheep and from its 7-acre produce garden.

 Fish comes right off the boat from Maine.
-Main courses run $30-$37.
-That’s rather reasonable when you factor in the vista and ambience.
-Reservations are really, really tough to get, especially around sunset, when patrons sit outside on the patio or atop Adirondack chairs on the expansive lawn to watch the Lake light up in pink and gold.
+That’s rather reasonable when you factor in the vista and ambiance.
+Reservations are tough to get, especially around sunset, when patrons sit outside on the patio or atop Adirondack chairs on the expansive lawn to watch the Lake light up in pink and gold.

 Juniper Breakfast, Hotel Vermont, Burlington VT